Top-rated local movers that handle Chicago to Fort Worth moves

 - Fort Worth is considered to be safer than Chicago with a safety index of 56.81 vs Chicago’s 33.87.

-Other things to consider for your Chicago vs. Fort Worth move
+Other things to consider for your Chicago to Fort Worth move

 - State regulator: You can verify a Texas moving company’s license by visiting the state’s public utilities commission.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Fort Worth Start the process here.
+- Change of address: File your USPS change of address about a week before moving so mail reaches Fort Worth smoothly.
+Start the process here.

 Where to live in Fort Worth